clojure/clojure-cheatsheets/src/clj-jvm/README.markdown

 Edit `run.sh` to specify the values of `LINK_TARGET` and `PRODUCE_PDF` variables to your liking.
-If you want to produce PDF files, you must have a suitable LaTeX installation on your computer.
-See "LaTeX installation notes" below for what is needed.
+If you want to produce PDF files, you must have a suitable LaTeX installation on your system (see Installation above).

 Run this command: